 Henry walked along the side of the road, enjoying the warm sunshine.
 God, what a beautiful day.
 He couldn't believe it wasn't even spring yet.

-→ Free indirect speech works best with a limited POV.
+Free indirect speech works best with a limited POV.
 With an omniscient narrator, a character's free indirect speech will likely be misattributed to the narrator, which can be especially jarring when the voices are distinct.
 (It can be done, though: for an example of how to combine FIS with omniscient voice, check out this post.)

 We first encounter fourteen-year-old Thomas Carlisle slinking down the hall to Chemistry class.
 He hated that teacher—what a bitch.
 And as Thomas's story unfolds, the reason for that hatred will become excruciatingly clear.
 X

 The omniscient narrator of the first (and third) sentence has the voice of a detached observer, and isn't likely to say "what a bitch."
 But attempting to slide into Thomas's head after an omniscient sentence is just too far for the reader to travel comfortably.